erdogant/pca/docs/source/Examples.rst

 #########################

 The default colors that are used in the plots depend on how much information is provided at start.
-There are many options to change the colors as you like.
+There are many parameters to change the colors in the plots.
 Here I will demonstrate some of the possibilities.

 First, we will load the data and import the libraries.